hiandersson/dream-rl-agents/Documentation/PPO.md

 Building on vanilla policy gradients like REINFORCE, three major challenges arises:

-- Updating the polic is very ineffecient.
+- Updating the policy is very ineffecient.
 We sample a trajectory of states, actions of rewards only once and then throw it away.

 - The gradient g is very noisy.
 The single trajectory we a sampled by chance may not be reprasentive of our policy.